GSA-TTS/forms/README.md

 ### Things

-Key concepts if the platform
+Key concepts in the platform

 - **Blueprint**: produced by a form builder, the blueprint defines the structure of an interactive session between a government office and a form filler.
 - **Conversation**: one instance of a blueprint; the interactive session between a government office and a form filler.
 Other terms for this concept include dialogue or session.